webtiming/timingsrc/doc/api_sequencer.md

 #### Immediate Events

-The classical pattern for programming towards an event provider typically involves two steps
+The classical pattern for programming towards an event source typically involves two steps

-- get the current state of the event provider
+1. fetch the current state from the event source
-- register event handlers for listening to subsequent changes to the state of the event provider
+2. register event handlers for listening to subsequent changes to the state of the event source

-The Sequencer simplifies this process for the programmer by delivering current state ([active cues](#activecue)) as events on handler callback, *immediately after* an event handler is registered, but before any subsequent events.
+The Sequencer event API simplifies this process for the programmer by delivering current state ([active cues](#activecue)) as events on handler callback, *immediately after* an event handler is registered, but before any subsequent events.
 So, registering a handler or event types "enter" or "events" will cause a batch of immediate "enter" events corresponding to [active cues](#activecue).
 This is equivalent to current state being empty initially, but then changing quickly.
 This implies that current state based on [active cues](#activecue) can always be built the same way, through a single event handler.
 In this context, *immediately after* means that the events will be dispatched to the JaveScript task queue during .on() call, and consequently not be processed until after the .on() call has completed.

 #### Event delay